Charities and nonprofits Business type

 - File the Statement of Information with the Secretary of State

-- File with the Attorney General's Office, Registry of Charitable Trusts, if applicable
+- File with the Attorney General’s Office, Registry of Charities and Fundraisers, if applicable

 Contact the Exempt Organizations Unit for information on how to submit a rush request.